Ġorġ Mallia

-Ġorġ Mallia (born 9 November 1957) is a Maltese communications academic, author and cartoonist.
+Ġorġ Mallia (9 November 1957 – 19 August 2026) was a Maltese communications academic, author and cartoonist.

-Education and work
+Life and work

-He has a B.A.(Hons) in English Literature and an M.A. in communications, both from the University of Malta, and a Ph.D. in Instructional Technology, from the University of Sheffield, UK.
-He specialises in Print and Presentation Media, Personal Communications, Instructional Design and Technology (particularly Transfer of Learning), New Media impacts, and Visual Narrative. Ġorġ Mallia is a professor of communications, and the Head of the Department of Media and Communications, in the Faculty of Media and Knowledge Sciences at the University of Malta.
+Mallia was born in Qormi, Malta on 9 November 1957.
+He had a B.A.(Hons) in English Literature and an M.A. in communications, both from the University of Malta, and a Ph.D. in Instructional Technology, from the University of Sheffield, UK.
+He specialised in Print and Presentation Media, Personal Communications, Instructional Design and Technology (particularly Transfer of Learning), New Media impacts, and Visual Narrative. Ġorġ Mallia was a professor of communications, and the Head of the Department of Media and Communications, in the Faculty of Media and Knowledge Sciences at the University of Malta.

+He lived in Attard, Naxxar, Msida, all in Malta and in Malmö, Sweden.
+Mallia was married three times.
+Both marriages ended in divorce.
+He had two children from his first marriage.

+Mallia died on 19 August 2026, at the age of 68.